 MYTH – People will know that you filed bankruptcy

 People are always concerned that family or friends will find out that they declared bankruptcy.
 While Corporate bankruptcy is listed in the newspaper, personal bankruptcy is not.
-The debtor privacy in bankruptcy is protected.
+The debtor privacy in bankruptcy in PA is protected.
 Only a credit check will reveal your bankruptcy.
 It is your decision to let anyone else know about your bankruptcy.

 MYTH – You Cannot Discharge Secured Debt (Car Loan or Mortgage) in Bankruptcy